 We start from careful analysis of the client’s business and user’s needs.
 Also, market and competitors’ analysis help us detect and mitigate certain risks related to launching the app in the early stage, which results in risk reduction.
 Depending on the research results and whether it’s an innovative product, we tend to suggest performing Proof of Concept to check if the idea is feasible and avoid risk connected with a small demand for a digital product.

 Later, as we go on with the process, there are internal and external tests.
 Thanks to them, we can eliminate the risk that the app won’t be intuitive or won’t include the necessary functionalities.
 Also, you get regular feedback on the project and are informed about encountered threats and challenges.

 All in all, our process is about transparency, close collaboration and testing.
 These 3 factors help us continually refine the digital product to avoid the risks or, at least, minimize them.

 Wondering about what risks are connected with the realization of your digital product idea?
-Book a meeting with Mariusz, and find out what to expect.
+Book a meeting with Leo, and find out what to expect.